niki30b/Telegram-AI/README.md

 ## License

-This project is licensed under the MIT License.
+This project is released under The Unlicense.

+You are free to use, copy, modify, publish, distribute, sublicense, and/or sell this software without restriction.